South East Asia

 His elderly mother sat outside, talking to a group of traders from neighbouring stores and drinking tea from a nearby stall.
 She said that the barber’s chairs came from England and that they had been made in the 1950’s.
 I photographed Ko and his mother and was able to give them copies of the pictures before I left Yangon.
 I went back a year later to pay my respects and fund that they had sold the shop and retired.

-The golden hour, Yangon, January 2019
+The golden hour, Yangon, Myanmar.
+January 2019

-Pop Nyat Khaing School, Loikaw, January 2020
+Pop Nyat Khaing School, Loikaw, Myanmar.
+January 2020

 I I visited a school for nuns in Loikaw, Kayah State during January 2020.
 The teachers explained that a large proportion of the children were either orphans, or from poor families unable to take care of them.
 It is common for such children to be placed in a monastery or convent, where they will have somewhere to sleep, be fed twice a day and receive some level of education.

 It was near the end of the school day and the children, after finishing their studies, were sitting at their desks drawing.
 The teacher encouraged me to look at their work.
 Some were very shy and covered their drawings with their arms, while others were keen to show off what they had done.
 Several of them had drawn a little house with a garden and stick people representing a family.
 The teacher invited me to take some pictures.
 A number of the children became excited and began laughing.
 One little girl pulled faces at me and put her tongue out.
 When she became bored, she turned away and went back to her work.
 I put the camera down and she turned to look at me again, as the dying sunlight caught the wall behind her.
-The class sand a “thank you teacher” song before going back to the convent where some of them began cleaning duties.
+The class sang a “thank you teacher” song before going back to the convent where some of them began cleaning duties.

-Bilone and grandchild, Kasae Kum, January 2020
+Bilone and grandchild, Kasae Kum, Myanmar.
+January 2020

 Previous